 According to Reb Yoisaiph Katski, this is indeed the fault of Hakadoshboruchhu Himself, Bichvoidoi UbiAtzmoi.
 He points to the Akeidah and notes that just as Yitzchak’s life is spared when a lost little lamb is sacrificed in his stead, the Reboinoisheloilum constantly looks at the world, is tempted to destroy it, remembers His oath to Noiach, and then uses Klal Yisroel as His punching bag to take out His frustrations.

 Reb Shmiel Kalbasavuah holds farkhert.
 According to Reb Shmiel Kalbasavuah, the eternal fate of Klal Yisroel is of course not the Aimishteh’s fault!
 He loves us the same way a child lives his pet hamster.
-Rather, we should really blame all the ills of our lives on our parents: If they had only loved us a little more as we were children, and bought us that thing that we really wanted, and let us watch a little more TV, and helped us more with out homework, and not favored our younger brother, and has not been so critical about our bisomim smoking friends, we would have had all the needed confidence to succeed in our every endeavor.
-Yes, it is our parents who are at fault for our failure for going down to Egypt, for us being exiled, and for all of our other failings.
-Indeed, the fact that we are 3,000 years old and still wet our beds, suck our thumbs, and are always looking for a handout proves that our parents never really cared about us!
+Rather, we should really blame all the ills of our lives on our parents: If they had only loved us a little more as we were children, and bought us that thing that we really wanted, and let us watch a little more TV, and helped us more with out homework, and not favored our younger brother, and had been less critical of our bisomim smoking friends, we would have been better adjusted and had all the needed confidence to succeed in our lives' endeavors.
+Yes, it is our parents who are at fault for the failure of our going down to Egypt, for us being exiled, and for all of our other failings.
+Indeed, the fact that we are 3,000 years old, still wet our beds, suck our thumbs, and are always looking for a handout proves that our parents never really cared about us!

-However, according to the RASTA, it is neither the fault of Hakadoshboruchhu or of our parents, but the fault of the liberal media.
-Case in point: Did we really have to know that Yoisaiph had actually been sold into slavery by his brothers, and then lied to Yankif Avinu and maintained the lie for the next two decades?
+However, according to the Reb Bezalel Kupkayk, our eternal fate is the fault of neither Hakadoshboruchhu nor of our parents.
+Rather, it is the fault of the liberal media.
+Case in point: Did we really have to know that Yoisaiph had actually been sold into slavery by his brothers, who then lied to Yankif Avinu and maintained the lie for the next two decades?
 Is it that big a deal?
-Every nation has its little internal arguments, and exposing this disagreement only plays into the hands of our enemies.
+Every nation has its little internal arguments, and exposing this disagreement only plays into the hands of the Anti-Semites!

 Yes, it was the liberal media that undermined the position of Malchis Bais David, the Malchus of the Chashmonaim, and later, the leadership of the Nasi in the post Temple period.
 Media vehicles such as CNN, ABC, National Public Radio, Kol Yisroel, Israel's Channel 10, Shmuel Aleph and Baiz, Melachim Aleph and Baiz, Yishayahu, Yirmiyahu and the other prophets, as well as the Associated Press and Al Jazeera.
-By the actions of the liberal media, our enemies have been given constant reason to hate us and to persecute us.
+By the actions of the liberal media, our enemies have been strengthened and given constant reason to hate us and persecute us.
 Reboinoisheloilum-Damned-Liberal-Media!

 I am reminded of a famous Machloikess in the medieval period.
 The RIF and the RAN got into a disagreement with the RALBAG and the RITVAH over who had the bigger shtender, Moishe Rabbeinu or Aaroin HaKoihain, the minuval.
-The RIF and the RAN insisted that Moishe’s shtender was bigger, as we are told that Moishe was the greatest Navi that ever lived, and how can you imagine Navi with an inferior shtender?
-The RALBAG and the RITVAH, however, refer to the fact that the descendents of Aharoin HAKoihain get the Kehunah as proof that Aharoin had a bigger shtender.
-After all, they argue, “only someone with a groisse shtender has earned the right to appoint his descendants to the institutional leadership of future generations.
+The RIF and the RAN insist that Moishe’s shtender was bigger, as we are told that Moishe was the greatest Navi that ever lived, and how can you imagine a Navi with an inferior shtender?
+The RALBAG and the RITVAH, however, refer to the fact that the descendents of Aharoin HaKoihain received the Kehunah as proof that Aharoin had a bigger shtender.
+After all, they argue, “only someone with a groisse shtender could have earned the right to appoint his descendants to the institutional leadership of future generations."

 I would like to suggest a different approach.
-LeOilum, this debate isn’t really about the size of ones shtender.
-After all, size doesn’t matter, or so my Bashert, Feige Breineh, tells me.
+LeOilum, this debate isn’t really about the size of one's shtender.
+After all, size doesn’t matter, or so my Bashert, Feige Breineh, frequently reassures me.
 Rather, it is the scope of one’s influence that really counts.
 Moishe Rabbeinu was the greatest Navi, but his descendants were more interested in learning Toirah, and less focused on addressing the everyday needs of Klal Yisroel.
-Aroin Hakoihain was indeed a minuval, what, with the designing of the Eigel and the speaking Rechilus about Moishe.
+By contrast, Aroin Hakoihain was indeed a minuval, what, with the designing of the Eigel and speaking Rechilus about Moishe.
 Yet his children were committed to serving Klal Yisroel, even if that meant giving of their private time, sacrificing commitments to their children, violating their marital vows, or taking of the collected wealth of Klal Yisroel.
-As a result, they established the paradigm of the future religious leadership of Klal Yisroel.
+As a result, through their actions, they established the paradigm of the future religious leadership of Klal Yisroel.

-Similarly, Yoisaiph Hatzadick, and the cycle of stories that surround him, do not represent some perfect era of Klal Yisroel’s history.
+Similarly, Yoisaiph Hatzadick and the cycle of stories that surround him do not represent some perfect era of Klal Yisroel’s history.
 On the contrary, they tell us that the nature of the relationship between Klal Yisroel and the Reboinoisheloilum is not at all clear.
 In fact, it is downright convoluted.
-Yet, what is clear from the story of Yoisaiph is that Klal Yisroel is best served when we hide our own identity, marry shiksas, work for the goyim, and abuse our brethren.
+Yet, what is crystal clear from the story of Yoisaiph is that the will of Hakkadoshboruchhu is best served when we hide our own identities, marry shiksas, work for the goyim, and abuse our brethren.
 Only then can we be in a strong position to help bring about the Geulah Shlaimah for all of Klal Yisroel.
 Bimayra BiYamainu.
 Umayn.